friendly communities workstream lead:

 - Setting up a Bristol steering group which meets regularly

 - Three neighbourhood partnership geographic areas, Knowle West, Westbury-on-Trym and Easton, are taking part in structured neighbourhood working

 - The Bristol Royal Infirmary have made changes to ward 4, the medical assessment unit to make it more dementia-friendly

 - Vicki Graham at Filton Leisure Centre, has created a weekly dementia-friendly swimming session "Swim Relief" at Filton Leisure Centre ('Dolphin Pool')

 Brookman, Health Improvement Manager, Bristol

-City Council has been leading a project to create dementia friendly swimming in
+City Council, has led a project to create dementia friendly swimming in

 pools across Bristol.
 Here's a short film about this work:

 - Creative Cafés welcome older people and those with memory loss.
 These free cafes are held in Patchway and Staple Hill libraries during term-times with a range of fun and gentle arts activities including music, writing, crafts and more.
 No experience of art needed!
 More details of times here and a form to register to attend is here

 Dementia Action Alliance is now led by Winsome Barrett-Muir (